CNC Wired Remote Controller

 Construction

-The Mega is mounted in a standard 3D-printed base with a custom-designed lid.
-The SD-Card reader, cable socket and PB switch are soldered to the protoboard, and male headers soldered underneath to match the required Mega connections, plus some others for stability.
+The Mega is mounted in a standard 3D-printed 2560 base with a custom-designed lid.
+The SD-Card reader, cable socket and PB switch are soldered to the protoboard, and male headers soldered underneath to match the required Mega connections, plus some others (not connected) for stability.
 The board is then plugged into the Mega.
 This puts the protoboard and the display PCB at the same level.
 Note that the protoboard should be trimmed to fit against the side of the TFT display, and within the boundaries of the board (including any intrusions used for screw mounts in the corners).
 The board wiring can be a combination of top and bottom, in order to route the hookup wire in the most convenient manner.
 As the board and its components are a separate module, all the wiring can be done with the proto board on the bench.

 The cable is connected straight through: ie pin1 to pin1.
 Below is an example of the pinout for a controller board, looking down on the male header.
 This seems to be standard for controllers that support this type of interface.